stujones11/minetest-npcf/npcf/README.md

 ### getpos npc_name

-Display the integer position of the named NPC.
+Display the position of the named NPC.

 ### reload npc_name